ManbirSinghRakhra/NewsFeedWithSocialIdentity/README.md

 ![Solution Debug Properties](https://github.com/ManbirSinghRakhra/NewsFeedWithSocialIdentity/blob/feature/FinalizingForPackaging/ReadmeImages/EnsureCreated.JPG)

+* Please be paitence for the first time use.
+For your best experience, this project will be creating the database and adding some constructive News Feed posts using DbInitilizer class written by me.
 * Upon start the project, this will bring up three end points
-> IdentityServer: http://localhost:5000/  this runs in the background
+* IdentityServer: http://localhost:5000/  this runs in the background
-> NewsFeedApis: http://localhost:5001/ this runs in the background
+* NewsFeedApis: http://localhost:5001/ this runs in the background
-> NewsFeedJs: https://localhost:5003/ Upon starting the project, this will start your default browser and like below.
+* NewsFeedJs: https://localhost:5003/ Upon starting the project, this will start your default browser and like below.
 ![Browsers](https://github.com/ManbirSinghRakhra/NewsFeedWithSocialIdentity/blob/feature/FinalizingForPackaging/ReadmeImages/Browsers.JPG)

+##Authors
+* Manbir Singh Rakhra
+* manbir.s.rakhra@gmail.com
+* +61 413 230 257